zazos/Chronicles/Dungeons & Dragons/Fortune's Wheel/Campaign Overview/Mimir Knowledge.md

 ## Mimir Data Index (Expanded) (WIP)

+Essentially, the objectives can be acquiring the data of fallen modrons that once belonged to the lost contingent.
 #### **Entry 01: Automata**

 - **Associated Faction:** The Church of Experiments (Doctrine: The Machine as Divinity)